kachurovskiy/nanoels/hardware.md

 # Stepper and driver

-**People report problems with open loop steppers losing steps.
-Closed loop stepper and driver are strongly recommended.
-They're 50% more expensive but well worth it.**

 I used the following one but most Nema 23 or higher steppers should work.

 - Nema 23 Stepper Motor Bipolar 1.8deg 3.0 Nm 4.2A 57x57x113mm 4 Wires Open Loop